What is a Keyword Funnel?

 They may be using branded or specific product keywords to find the best deals or make a purchase.

-At this stage, the user is ready to make a purchase or take some other action.
 The keywords used at this stage are usually very specific and often include words like "buy," "purchase," or "subscribe."

 Examples include:

-"Buy Italian food online"
+• "Buy Italian food online"

-"Purchase a gym membership"
+• "Purchase a gym membership"

-"Subscribe to a digital marketing newsletter"
+• "Subscribe to a digital marketing newsletter"

 Is bottom-of-the-funnel the only important stage?

-How to use the keyword funnel to your advantage?
+How to use the keyword funnel?

-Here are some ways to use the keyword funnel to your advantage:
+Here are some ways to do this for your own advantage:

 Conduct keyword research